How to spot paramyxovirus infection in pigeons, what to do if you suspect it and measures to prevent its spread.

 If you own racing pigeons, you must keep a record of every show or race each bird takes part in.

-If you report suspicion of paramyxovirus infection in a pigeon APHA vets will investigate.
+If you report suspicion of paramyxovirus infection in a racing or other captive pigeon, the Animal and Plant Health Agency (APHA) vets will investigate.

 If the disease is confirmed, APHA will impose temporary restrictions.